-- Students making a "C" or lower in two or more graduate courses in one semester - Students making a "C" or lower in the same graduate course twice - Students making a "C" or lower in a third graduate course even though two graduate courses have been retaken and a satisfactory grade of "B" or better has been obtained
+- Students earning a "C" or lower in two or more doctoral courses in one semester - Students earning a "C" or lower in the same doctoral course twice - Students earning a "C" or lower in a third doctoral course even though two doctoral courses have been retaken and a satisfactory grade of "B" or better has been obtained

 Failing to meet expected standards in any program may result in academic dismissal at any time.
+Residence Credit

-The minimum residence for the MSN degree is the majority, or over 50%, of graduate course work carrying residence credit be completed at TTUHSC.
+The minimum residence for the DNP degree is the majority, or over 50%, of graduate course work carrying residence credit be completed at TTUHSC.
 Residence credit as used here means credit for work done while enrolled in and attending classes at TTUHSC and should not be confused with "residence" in the State of Texas.